MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

                       └── music.xnb
 ```

 When the [**ContentManager**](xref:Microsoft.Xna.Framework.Content.ContentManager) is used to load these assets, it looks for them relative to its [**RootDirectory**](xref:Microsoft.Xna.Framework.Content.ContentManager.RootDirectory) property.
 By default, this is set to `"Content"` in the `Game1` constructor to match where the compiled assets are copied.
 The path used to load an asset must match its location relative to the [**RootDirectory**](xref:Microsoft.Xna.Framework.Content.ContentManager.RootDirectory), minus any extension.
-For example, to load the above assets you the paths would be `"images/logo"` and `"sounds/music"`.
+For example, to load the above assets, the paths would be `"images/logo"` and `"sounds/music"`.

 ### Loading the Image Using [**ContentManager**](xref:Microsoft.Xna.Framework.Content.ContentManager)

-With the image now added to the content project, now we need to update our game to load the asset.
+With the image added to the content project, we need to update our game to load the asset.
 First, open the *Game1.cs* file in your project and add

 ```cs
 private Texture2D _logo;
 ```

 beneath where the [**GraphicsDeviceManager**](xref:Microsoft.Xna.Framework.GraphicsDeviceManager) and [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) instance member variables are declared.
-This adds a new [**Texture2D**](xref:Microsoft.Xna.Framework.Graphics.Texture2D) instanced called `_logo`.  [**Texture2D**](xref:Microsoft.Xna.Framework.Graphics.Texture2D) is the type used to store a reference to 2D image data in MonoGame.
+This adds a new [**Texture2D**](xref:Microsoft.Xna.Framework.Graphics.Texture2D) instance called `_logo`.  [**Texture2D**](xref:Microsoft.Xna.Framework.Graphics.Texture2D) is the type used to store a reference to 2D image data in MonoGame.

-Next, locate the [**LoadContent**](xref:Microsoft.Xna.Framework.Game.LoadContent) method and add the following after the `_spriteBatch` is instantiated:
+Next, locate the [**LoadContent**](xref:Microsoft.Xna.Framework.Game.LoadContent) method and add the following after `_spriteBatch` is instantiated:

 ```
 _logo = Content.Load<Texture2D>("images/logo");